boldbi/demo-row-level-security/README.md

 # Filters Demo

-This application demonstrates frontend Angular and backend .NET technologies, illustrating different types of filtering in Bold BI with real-life examples.
+This application, featuring Angular for the frontend and .NET for the backend, demonstrates the implementation of various row-level security features within Bold BI dashboards when integrated into embedded solutions.

 ## Running the Backend .NET Application